 The average of panicle length was 21.99 cm with a standard deviation of 1.3.
-Bugis had 24 cm of panicles length range, so its derivatives on cross Bugis/IR7858-1 and Bugis/IR148 had a range of higher panicle length compared Sriwijaya (Table 2).
-Generally, long panicles produced more grain than short panicles.
-However, density grain was more important role than the panicle length, in affecting productivity.
+Bugis had 24 cm of panicles length range, so its derivatives on cross Bugis/IR7858-1 and

+Bugis/IR148 had a range of higher panicle length compared Sriwijaya (Table 2).
+Generally long panicles produce more grains than short panicles.
+However, productivity is more influenced by grain density than panicle length.

 The average number of fill grains/panicle was 68.04 and 8.67 of SD.
 The derivative crosses Bugis/IR7858-1, Sriwijya/IR148 and Sriwijya/IR7858-1 had higher potential average fill grains than the Bugis/IR148.
-Lines derived from Bugis/IR7858-1 had the most filled grain i.e. 96.67 grains, while Bugis/IR148 had the least.
-There was quite a large variability in the standard deviation of total grains and the number of filled grain per panicle between lines (Table 2).
-Limited sink to source, or earlier senescence might have been the cause of the large percentage of empty grains.
-Reference [23] reported that at the end of the filling period, or during the aging period, activities of Ribulose bisphosphate carboxylase activase and Rubisco binding protein alpha subunit that regulate photosynthate accumulation during the filling period were reduced.
+Lines derived from Bugis/IR7858-1 had the most filled grain i.e. 96.67 grains, while Bugis/IR148 had the lowest.
+There was considerable variability in the total grain standard deviation and the number of filled grains per panicle between lines (Table 2).
+The limited distribution sink to source, or earlier senescence might have been the cause of the large percentage of unfill grains.
+Reference [23] reported that the activity of ribulose bisphosphate carboxylase activase and Rubisco-binding protein subunits that regulate photosynthate accumulation during the replenishment period will decrease at the end of the filling period, or during the aging period.